KonstantinGeist/hammer/doc/conventions.md

   Allocate on stack whenever possible.
 * Add _opt suffix to optional values.
 * Don't start symbols with an underscore.
+* Do everything yourself if the implementation of a feature is trivial, instead of adding a third-party library by a third-party vendor.
+This way, it's simpler and faster to fix bugs, add improvements, it better fits with the overall design of the system, and it's generally just more fun.
+Third-party vendors are included by placing their source code
+  in the `vendor` folder.
+Never use package managers!
+This way, we avoid supply chain attacks and make building simpler.
+  A potential third-party library to be included in the source tree must have a perfect safety record with extensive test suites (example: SQLite); it should also have support for custom memory allocators (example: again, SQLite).
+* Same goes for standard C library functions: when possible, use your own implementations if C library functions allocate from the global memory allocator in a wasteful way, and/or they make use of global state, and if you own solution would be pretty trivial to implement (with tests!)
+* Avoid arcane abbreviations, use concise, readable language.

 Ideas:
 * Since it's a request-based runtime (request=>response, with the on-demand runtime instances created/destroyed on each response),